SilviaSto/Restaurant-Reviews/README.md

 ## Installation

-1.Clone the repository;
+1. Clone the repository;

-2.From inside the new directory, launch a local client server using Python from your terminal:
+2. From inside the new directory, launch a local client server using Python from your terminal:

 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.